Shaier/Practice-Projects/ML/Feature Selection/Wrapper Methods in Python for Feature Selection.md

 # Applying Wrapper Methods in Python for Feature Selection
 When you want to choose a specific ML algorithm to train your model features selection with filter may not be the best.
-Wrapper methods select the most optimal features for the specified algorithm "Wrapper methods are based on greedy search algorithms as they evaluate all possible combinations of the features and select the combination that produces the best result for a specific machine learning algorithm."
+Wrapper methods select the most optimal features for the specified algorithm.

+"Wrapper methods are based on greedy search algorithms as they evaluate all possible combinations of the features and select the combination that produces the best result for a specific machine learning algorithm."
 There are 3 categories of these methods: